basselelsheikh/library-management-system/README.md

 # Library Management System API Documentation

 This is the documentation for the Library Management System API.
 It provides information on how to run the application, interact with API endpoints, and run tests.
+## Technologies Used

+- **Java**: The core programming language used for backend development.
+- **Spring Boot**: A powerful framework for building Java-based applications, providing features like dependency injection, auto-configuration, and more.
+- **Gradle**: A build automation tool used for managing project dependencies and building the application.
+- **H2 Database**: An in-memory relational database used for storing application data during development and testing.
+- **JUnit**: A unit testing framework for Java used to write and run tests for the application.
+- **Postman**: An API client used for testing API endpoints during development.
+- **Git**: A version control system used for managing project source code.

 ## Prerequisites